rkvst/go-rkvstcommon-api-gen/README.md

 # go-datatrails-common-api-gen

-Common public api golang generated code for the DataTrails platform
+Common public api golang generated code for the DataTrails platform.

-TODO: make this read only for all developer accounts.
-Only the CI/CD will get to push to this

-edit for testing, again
+Developers may need to udpate the workflows in .github/workflows from time to time.
+And possibly some boiler plate files like this one.

+ALL SOURCE CHANGES should be made in go-datatrails-common-api and included in the release artifacts for that repo

+See the README.md in go-datatrails-common-api for how this is managed